matjuu/product-catalog/README.md

 4. Implementing the service using DDD resulted in an anemic aggregate of `CatalogExports`.
 Ideally you'd want this in a separate CRUD service since there is little to no domain specific behaviour to warrant use of DDD.
 6. EF Core usage extremely not elegant - mostly due to complete lack of experience with the technology.
 7. Ideally you'd want to store files in a separate storage (such as Amazon S3 storage or the likes) since now you cannot reliably scale the application beyond one node.
-8. Using `Guid` as the primary and indexing key has pretty big beformance implications and should be separated into two separate keys or optimized in some other way.
+8. Using `Guid` as the primary and indexing key has pretty big performance implications and should be separated into two separate keys or optimized in some other way.
+9. UI wasn't focused on and was pretty much hacked together to showcase API functionality.
+Therefore it lacks proper error handling and most UX features.